Steve's Gastronomic Home Page

 The Three Cheese Tortellini was one of the best vegetarian dishes I tried, and was about as good here as any place I have had it.

-The Gnocchi and Farfalle Primavera, although vegetarian, are not my favorite dishes.
-I ordered these in the early days when I was experimenting with different dishes and I do not remember enough about them to write a description.
-I particularly remember the gnocchi, though, as something I would not order again.
+The Gnocchi and Farfalle Primavera, although vegetarian, were not among my favorite dishes.
+I ordered these in the early days when I was experimenting with different dishes, and I do not remember enough about them to write a description.
+I am including them, though, because they pretty much complete the list of vegetarian items that are available.

 The Spinach Ravioli is highly recommended, but I've only been able to order it as a special dish.
-I have just about given up on the new location offering it along with other vegetarian daily specials, but if I ever see it as a special it is definitely something I would like to try again.
+It is not as frequently offered at the new location, but if I ever see it as a special it is definitely something I would like to try again.

-If you choose from the meat dishes, however, I think you will find the best choice for interesting items.
-The Chicken Parmagiana serves too large a portion for my taste, but it has been quite good when I have been able to sample it or split it.
+For the most part, though, I have found the meat dishes to offer the best choice for interesting items.
+The Chicken Parmagiana serves too large a portion for my appetite, but it has been quite good when I have been able to sample it or split it.
 In fact, I cannot think of anything at Il Posto that has been better in terms of flavor.

-Lasagna has been one of my favorite dishes here.
+Lasagna has been one of my favorite dishes here (but only available with meat except when spinach lasagna is served as a special).

 The House Salad was mostly iceberg lettuce with some dark green leaves mixed in.
 The house made Balsamic Vinaigrette dressing impressed me at first, but it did not compare to the superb dressing I tried later at Monteleone's.
 I do like the fact that Il Posto's salad comes with the dinner plates at no extra charge (you also get a choice of soup).

-With the new restaurant on Mesa Street being larger and more upscale than the old location, I do not see the chefs very much and I miss the relaxed atmosphere of the old restaurant (going to Mi Piaci at Il Posto's old location really gives no indication of how casual Il Posto used to be).
-Surprisingly, the prices have not increased a great amount since the restaurant moved into its new digs.
-The prices have increased enough that I rarely try new dishes, but the ones that are my favorites are definitely worth the money.
+With the new restaurant on Mesa Street being larger and more upscale than the old location, I do not see the chef very much and I miss the relaxed atmosphere of the old restaurant.
+Surprisingly, the prices did not increase a great amount when the restaurant moved into its new digs.
+One of the reasons I like the vegetarian dishes is that they are still very reasonably priced.

 The wine selection looks pretty good, but I am not really an expert on such things.
-One thing is for sure--I always feel that I have had light and healthy Italian food when I have eaten here.
+Il Posto is becoming well known for its special events that include wine tasting dinners.
+One thing is for sure--I always feel that I have had light and healthy Italian food when I have eaten at Il Posto.

 RESTAURANT DETAILS